diogocezar/dctb-chat/README.md

 # Simple Chat

-This is a simple chat created with PHP + JQuery.
+This is a simple chat created with PHP + NodeJS + JQuery.

 Does not use database.